Huashu-z/InclusiveSpace/README.md

 ---

 ### D) Backend routing tables (pgRouting)

-Database management and operation destails see in Database_instruction.pdf

 File: `pages/api/accessibility.js`

 Add a `cityId` mapping for the new city to select the correct pgRouting tables: